saarthak-jain/Latex-Templates/README.md

 In this repository, we provide some templates for the different types of documents which are commonly made using LaTeX.

 ## Latex-Templates
-This repository contains some sample Latex templates (.tex files) that you can fork and readily use.
+This repository contains some sample Latex templates (.tex files) that you can clone or fork and readily use.